bobbingwide/oik-clone/README.md

 Yes.
 Work is needed in the following areas.

-- Hierarchical taxonomies are not handled -
 - Hierarchical content requires parent content to be cloned first - partially solved in v0.5
-- Search and replace is not performed against content
+- Limitation on media file size imposed by servers

 # What authentication method is used?

 Simple validation of an API key.
-Other methods will be implemented.
+Other methods will be implemented in future versions.

 ## Screenshots